Facebook blocks 115 accounts ahead of US midterm elections

 - Amazon offers free holiday shipping to U.S. customers — Prime members or not — to compete with Target

-Last month, the company removed 82 pages, accounts and groups tied to Iran aimed at stirring up social strife in the U.S. and the U.K. Facebook carried out an even broader sweep in August, removing 652 pages, groups, and accounts linked to Russia and Iran.
+The company based in Menlo Park, California, has been somewhat regularly disclosing such purges in recent months, most recently in October.
+More are likely going forward since, even as its systems get better at detecting and removing malicious accounts, the bad actors are sharpening their attacks, too.

-Gleicher said that will provide an update once the company learns more, “including whether these accounts are linked to the Russia-based Internet Research Agency or other foreign entities.”
+Gleicher said Facebook will provide an update once it learns more, including whether the blocked accounts are linked to the Russia-based Internet Research Agency, or other foreign entities.

-Almost all of the Facebook Pages associated with the latest blocked accounts appeared to be in French or Russian.
+Almost all of the Facebook pages associated with the blocked accounts appeared to be in French or Russian.
 The Instagram accounts were mostly in English and were focused either on celebrities or political debate.
 No further details were given about the accounts or suspicious activity.

+Also on Monday, Facebook acknowledged that it didn’t do enough to prevent its services from being used to incite violence and spread hate in Myanmar.
+Alex Warofka, a product policy manager, said in a blog post that Facebook “can and should do more” to protect human rights and ensure it isn’t used to foment division and spread offline violence in the country.

+Last month, Facebook removed 82 pages, accounts and groups tied to Iran and aimed at stirring up strife in the U.S. and the U.K. It carried out an even broader sweep in August, removing 652 pages, groups and accounts linked to Russia and Iran.